Member Rights and Responsibilities

 Each Member, as part of making decisions regarding their care, is guaranteed the right to refuse treatment (unless so required as involuntary treatment under Pennsylvania’s Mental Health Procedures Act) or change providers.
 You have the right, under these circumstances, to get an explanation of what may happen if you do not get treatment.

-Each Member is guaranteed the right to file a grievance if they disagree with a denial, approval, change, or medical necessity designation of services made by CBH.
-See the Complaints, Grievances, and Fair Hearings section of this website for more information.
+Each Member is guaranteed the right to file a grievance if they disagree with a denial, approval, change, or medical necessity decisions made by CBH.
+See CBH’s Complaints, Grievances, and Fair Hearings page for more information.

 Each Member is guaranteed the right to request a Fair Hearing from the PA Department of Human Services if they are unhappy about or disagree with a CBH action.
-See the Complaints, Grievances, and Fair Hearings section of this website for more information.
+See CBH’s Complaints, Grievances, and Fair Hearings page for more information.

 Each Member is guaranteed the right to make recommendations regarding CBH’s Member Rights and Responsibilities Policy.